help_outline Skip to main content

 Less Info

-Join us for lunch out at a local restaurant, hosted by Lynn Barclay.
-RSVP is required, either online or by contacting Lynn Barclay.
+Join us for lunch at the home of member Doris Aronson.
+Bring your own lunch.
+Limit 10, RSVP required online or by contacting Lynn Barclay.

 July, 2024